Cardiovascular Diseases Fellowship (Minnesota)

-Mayo's academic environment, favorable faculty to resident ratio (approximately 160 cardiovascular subspecialists and researchers and approximately 50-60 cardiovascular trainees), large patient population and state-of-the-art facilities combine to create a comprehensive educational experience.
+Mayo's academic environment, favorable faculty-to-resident ratio (approximately 160 cardiovascular subspecialists and researchers and 50 to 60 cardiovascular trainees), large patient population and state-of-the-art facilities combine to create a comprehensive educational experience.
 The "Mayo way" of graduate medical education ensures the finest teaching and the broadest patient care experience possible during a busy hands-on fellowship program.

 Mayo Clinic also offers a separate Cardiovascular Diseases Fellowship at Mayo Clinic in Arizona and Mayo Clinic in Florida.

-The Cardiovascular Diseases Fellowship began in 1961, and since that time, more than 416 physicians have completed training.
+The Cardiovascular Diseases Fellowship began in 1961.
+Since that time, more than 416 physicians have completed training.
 It is anticipated that 10 fellows will complete training in this program annually.